birdoptera/S4B_Final_Project/README.md

 Packages needed:

+for data download: 'ridigbio'
+for data management: 'dplyr' and 'tidyr' for mapping: 'raster' and 'rgdal' (one of these is hard to install- you may have to go to the cran pages and try to install the dependencies first.)

 Step 1: Obtain collection records
-    I'm using a package to download collection records from https://www.idigbio.org/, but https://www.gbif.org/ also has collection records.
-We could modify the code so it downloads both and combines the two data sets
+    I'm using a package to download collection records from https://www.idigbio.org/ but https://www.gbif.org/ also has collection records.
+There's an R package to download it- rgbif- but it's kind of a huge pain, if you want to try to figure it out.

-Step 2: Create a raster map from collection records
+Step 2: Create a raster map from collection records (some nice tutorials about working with raster and shapefiles in R: https://www.neonscience.org/resources/data-tutorials

 Step 3: Obtain niche data and identify niches
     How are we creating our niches?